-Pinner Wood School SEND Information Report 2023-2024
+Pinner Wood School SEND Information Report 2024-2025

-This document is inclusive of all children attending Pinner Wood School extending from Early Years Foundation Stage including the nursery through to Year 6.
+This document is inclusive of all children attending Pinner Wood School extending from Early Years Foundation Stage including the nursery through to Year 6, including our ARMS provision.

 What kinds of SEND are provided for at Pinner Wood?